Tim-aslat/jailman/README.md

 # JAILMAN

-JAILMAN - a simple API for bastille jail manager (https://bastillebsd.org)
+JAILMAN - a simple API for bastille jail manager (https://bastillebsd.org) with example frontend

 ## Table of Contents